Hello, mis chamos.

 I hope you like them.

-At the end of the article, I’ll provide a brief history of the country.
+I’ll provide a brief history of the country.

 Because, you know, history is important.